Hermes

 Memory isn't persisting between sessions

 Confirm that on_session_end() is being called — some Hermes integrations skip the teardown hook on forced exits.
-You can also call engram show my-project after a session to verify nodes were written.
+You can also call waystone show my-project after a session to verify nodes were written.
 If the count isn't increasing, extraction is not completing.